-- 1. Date of withdrawal will be the date the student begins the withdrawal process with the Registrar's Office unless there is documentation of class attendance/academic engagement beyond that date. - 2.
+- Date of withdrawal will be the date the student begins the withdrawal process with the Records and Registration Office unless there is documentation of class attendance/academic engagement beyond that date. - 2.
 Determine date of withdrawal and percentage of payment period completed by the student.